Read This First

 Prompt 1: Claude provided the following list of common, overly-simplistic causal attributions.
 Provide the reasons why these become popular.

-The orienting landmarks here are what Attributions of Causation is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Read them comparatively: what each part contributes, what depends on what, and where the tensions begin.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep what Attributions of Causation is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in view at the same time.
+The point is to see which part carries the weight, which part depends on another, and where the tension starts.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This attribution simplifies complex economic and social issues to individual or collective greed.
 It resonates with people because it identifies a clear villain or culprit, aligning with narratives of moral and ethical lapses.
 The simplicity of greed as a motive is appealing because it does not require a nuanced understanding of the underlying issues.